 Simon has had a wonderful life.
 He has his memories, the family he lives with adore him and do everything they can to take care of him and make him feel comfortable, but Simon is tired and feels useless.

 So one day, he rolls over, sticks his paws in the air, and decides to give up on life.

-Lovingly told and beautifully illustrated, The Grannyman is a book for adults and children alike and for anyone who has ever loved a cat (especially a Siamese one.)
+Lovingly told and beautifully illustrated, The Grannyman is a book for adults and children alike - and for anyone who has ever loved a Siamese cat.

 The hero of Bits & Pieces is Tink - the kitten that arrived in the Grannyman.
 Tink is a bit of an airhead - a cat with a brain "the size of a frozen pea".

 Tink is very much loved, and has everything a Siamese cat could wish for - he even has a kitten of his own to look after.
 But he craves adventure and the big outdoors so one night, when he finds an opening, he sneaks outdoors.

 Bits & Pieces follows his adventures as Tink tries to cope with the outside world and the creatures he finds in it.